 What is the goal of the Groundwater Management Area?

-The goal of the Lower Yakima Valley Groundwater Management Area is to reduce nitrate contamination concentrations in groundwater below state drinking water standards of (10 ppm).
-The target area extends from Union Gap to County Line Road in Yakima County, Washington, minus the Yakama Nation.
+The goal of the Lower Yakima Valley Groundwater Management Area is to reduce nitrate contamination concentrations in groundwater.
+The GWMA area extends from Union Gap to County Line Road in Yakima County.

-The Link below is to the Lead Agency (Yakima County) where you will find more information pertaining to the Ground Water Management Area (GWMA) reports, outcomes, current and future program plans and the directions moving forward as directed by the Groundwater Management Area Implementation Committee.
+The Link below is to (Yakima County) where you will find more information pertaining to the Ground Water Management Area (GWMA) reports, outcomes, current and future program plans and the directions moving forward as directed by the Groundwater Management Area Implementation Committee.